 Answer: Yes, when encirclement occurs, transfer the best forces to another area.
 Lead out the armed forces so as to join it with the armed forces in another area, so as to create a liberation army of your own.

 Question: Aim of the partisan struggle that must be the liquidation of the enemy's armed forces with the active assistance of the masses of peasants.
 To kill individual oppressors with a view to terrorise all the other oppressors and make them renounce their oppression is terrorism.
-But I cannot understand the complete banning of any individual action against any oppressor-landlord, notorious official or a spy-as a matter principle, under the name ' terrorism.
-In my opinion, at times, it becomes necessary' in the earlier phase of the partisan struggle, to organise individual actions against some notorious oppressors, net in order to terrorise other oppressors into renouncing their oppression but to guard the safety of the partisan squads.
+But I cannot understand the complete banning of any individual action against any oppressor-landlord, notorious official or a spy as a matter principle, under the name 'terrorism'.
+In my opinion, at times, it becomes necessary, in the earlier phase of the partisan struggle, to organise individual actions against some notorious oppressors, not in order to terrorise other oppressors into renouncing their oppression but to guard the safety of the partisan squads.
 I am unable to understand how such actions make the people passive.
-As I understand international literature, such individual actions were conducted by partisans against German and Japanese fascists in the occupied countries during the antifascist war, and they are being done even now in Asian countries where partisan warfare going on-Malaya, Burma, Indochina etc. If I remember rightly, such actions were not only not banned by Lenin in his article on partisan warfare but, on the other hand, he severely criticised the Mensheviks [sic] who condemned them as anarchism.
+As I understand international literature, such individual actions were conducted by partisans against German and Japanese fascists in the occupied countries during the anti-fascist war, and they are being done even now in Asian countries where partisan warfare is going on – Malaya, Burma, Indochina etc. If I remember rightly, such actions were not only not banned by Lenin in his article on partisan warfare but, on the other hand, he severely criticised the Mensheviks who condemned them as anarchism.
 I seek clarification on this point.

 The theory of individual terrorism comes to the front when the revolution recedes.
 It is a reflection of the weakness of the movement.
 Whenever the revolutionary movement is rising and the masses themselves rise their theory of individual terrorism disappears from the horizon.
 Comrade must bear that in mind.